 Our team member(s) evaluated the strategic alternatives for the redevelopment of the Stampede Casino.
-Alternatives that were considered included: making capital and operating improvements to the existing casino facility; hiring outside management to operate the existing casino facility; constructing a new, multi-purpose entertainment complex and retaining management responsibility for the proposed facility; constructing a new, multi-purpose entertainment complex and hiring outside management to operate the proposed facility; leasing the casino operator's license to a third party for a fee and selling the license to a third party; and discontinuing gaming operations by the CE&S.
+Alternatives that were considered included: making capital and operating improvements to the existing casino facility; hiring outside management to operate the existing casino facility; constructing a new, multi-purpose entertainment complex and retaining management responsibility for the proposed facility; constructing a new, multi-purpose entertainment to operate the proposed facility; leasing the casino operator's license to a third party for a fee and selling the license to a third party; and discontinuing gaming operations by the CE&S.